How To Use Your Physician Practice Loan

 Term loans provide a lump sum of cash upfront, typically at a fixed interest rate.
 You can then use that money for whatever you need to purchase or operate a healthcare business.

 Short-term loans typically come with terms of one year or less.
 Long-term loans usually give you five to thirty years to repay them.
-(The longest terms generally are for real estate loans.)
-Term loans made to doctors with good to excellent credit scores come with relatively low interest rates and favorable repayment terms.
+Eligibility for term loans and other financial products are typically based on credit approval, which means having good to excellent credit scores and detailed credit history.
+Borrowers with solid creditworthiness can potentially score relatively low interest rates and favorable repayment terms.

 In most cases, the SBA doesn’t offer financing directly.
 Loans are provided through a network of approved small business lenders.
 The SBA guarantees a percentage of each loan.
 Think of it as an insurance policy protecting lenders against default.
 The guarantee encourages them to offer more financing to eligible small businesses.